 This eight-day, seven-night expedition for high school students is designed to give participants professional-level training in shipboard operations while exploring high-school and introductory collegiate concepts in environmental science.
-Departing from Crisfield, Maryland, the schooner SULTANA visits several iconic Chesapeake destinations, with potential stops including Annapolis, St. Michaels, and Baltimore.
-The trip will also see SULTANA visit several quiet and pristine tributaries on Maryland’s Eastern Shore before concluding the trip in the 18th century Sassafras River port of Georgetown, Maryland.
+Departing from the Chesapeake Bay Maritime Museum in St. Michaels, Maryland, the schooner SULTANA visits several iconic Chesapeake destinations, with potential stops including Annapolis, and Baltimore.
+The trip will also see SULTANA visit several quiet and pristine tributaries on Maryland’s Eastern Shore before concluding the trip in the schooner’s home port of Chestertown.

 As with all live-aboard trips on the schooner SULTANA, participants will live and work in close quarters with their fellow students and SULTANA’s professional crew.
 Healthy meals are prepared by the vessel’s cook and eaten family-style in a communal setting.
 At night students sleep under the stars on deck or in the vessel’s main hold.
 Participants can look forward to extensive time sailing and handling the schooner, learning the basics of navigation, standing watch, collecting scientific data, exploring ashore, and having fun with their shipmates.
 Our goal by the end of the trip is to have all participants familiar with the core skills they would need to serve as an entry-level crew member on a vessel like SULTANA.

 Logistics & Details

 - Trip travels between St. Michaels and Chestertown

 - Trip begin on Tuesday at 11:00 am

 - Trips end on Tuesday at 3:00 pm